-- c) Provides opportunities and structure for student reflection on program learning outcomes in relationship to work-integrated learning experiences. - 11.
+- b) Is supervised by both an institutional representative with relevant academic credentials and an employer/staff member who collaborates to evaluate the student performance - c) Provides opportunities and structure for student reflection on program learning outcomes in relationship to work-integrated learning experiences. - 11.
 WIL at an Ontario College amount to no less than 300 hours, either in one block, or in multiple cumulative blocks appropriate to achieving the learning outcomes.
-14

 - Provide a course schedule (Course Schedule 1, see Appendix 9.2) stating for each academic year, and by semester, the following information: - the title of each course/other requirement - the mode/s of delivery - the type of course/other requirement - hours per course - course prerequisites, co-requisites, and restrictions - number of sections of the course anticipated for this degree program - proposed instructors and their highest earned qualifications for each section.
 You may also additionally note qualifications in progress.
-If faculty is to be hired, indicate required credentials. - Provide a second course schedule (Course Schedule 2, see Appendix 9.2) that is identical to "Course Schedule 1," with the exception that it does not identify the names of instructors. - Attach a table that indicates (or embed within the table for degree level outcomes, if these are provided in a table) the program level learning outcomes and the corresponding courses, course segments, or WIL outcomes that contribute to the program outcomes. - Identify all requirements/options for work-integrated learning experiences in the program. - Include a summary of the types of work experiences students will have in the WIL associated with the program, the institution's and the program/school/centre's plans to develop/further develop the WIL opportunities for students, and the level of support the institution and the program/school/centre extend/will extend to students seeking work-integrated learning experiences. - Identify the learning outcomes of the WIL experiences associated with the program - Explain how students are/will be evaluated against these stated learning outcomes - Indicate whether learning experience are paid or unpaid and if unpaid provide a rationale. - For any 'feeder' programs that may precede laddering/ bridging (e.g., Diploma, Advanced Diploma or other programs) into degree courses, please also include the following information for each course: - course name - a listing/ outline of major topics and/ or key concepts and methodologies covered in the - learning outcomes and links to any laddering/ bridging course learning outcomes - sample course outlines
+If faculty is to be hired, indicate required credentials. - Provide a second course schedule (Course Schedule 2, see Appendix 9.2) that is identical to "Course Schedule 1," with the exception that it does not identify the names of instructors. - Attach a table that indicates (or embed within the table for degree level outcomes, if these are provided in a table) the program level learning outcomes and the corresponding courses, course segments, or WIL outcomes that contribute to the program outcomes. - Identify all requirements/options for work-integrated learning experiences in the program. - Include a summary of the types of work experiences students will have in the WIL associated with the program, the institution's and the program/school/centre's plans to develop/further develop the WIL opportunities for students, and the level of support the institution and the program/school/centre extend/will extend to students seeking work-integrated learning experiences. - Identify the learning outcomes of the WIL experiences associated with the program - Explain how students are/will be evaluated against these stated learning outcomes - Indicate whether learning experience are paid or unpaid and if unpaid provide a rationale. - For any 'feeder' programs that may precede laddering/ bridging (e.g., Diploma, Advanced Diploma or other programs) into degree courses, please also include the following information for each course: